Who are the Syrians? – DW – 12/10/2024

 A sizable chunk of Syria's Sunni Muslims live in Syria's northeastern Idlib region, which in the past five years became the last opposition stronghold of the war-torn country.
 Run by HTS, it became the temporary home of some 4 million displaced Sunnis, Christians and Druze.

-They will be looking to return to their countries of origin as HTS establishes its rule across Syria.
+They will be looking to return to their original villages and towns as HTS establishes its rule across the country.